Wilhelm II: Political visits to the Ottoman Empire

 On 10 November, Wilhelm went to visit Baalbek before heading to Beirut to board his ship back home on 12 November.

 In his second visit, Wilhelm secured a promise for German companies to construct the Berlin–Baghdad railway, and had the German Fountain constructed in Constantinople to commemorate his journey.

-His third visit was on 15 October 1917, as the guest of Sultan Mehmed V.
+His third visit was on 15–16 October 1917, as the guest of Sultan Mehmed V Reşâd and Enver Pasha.